 Horizon scanning for tree health

-Project lead(s) Katy Dainton | Research Entomologist | Forest Research; Dr Daegan Inward | Senior Scientist – Entomology | Forest Research
+Project leads Katy Dainton, Dr Daegan Inward | Forest Research

-Organisation lead Forest Research
+Lead organisation Forest Research

-Contributors/partners Canadian Forest Service
+Collaborator The Canadian Forest Service

-Project status Completed pilot year project
+Project status Pilot year project complete

 Project funding £68,000

-Research outcome Resistance I Response I Adaptation
+Research outcomes Resistance I Response I Adaptation

 Context

-Today there is a worldwide pool of potentially damaging organisms that could enter the UK, so robust “horizon scanning” methods are needed to predict future risks.
+Today there is a worldwide pool of potentially damaging organisms that could enter the UK, so robust “horizon scanning” (HS) methods are needed to predict future risks.
 A completed Centre for Forest Protection pilot project highlighted that existing methods are limited in their ability to reliably identify future threats to a particular tree species.
 Limitations include failure to use local-scale future climate projection data, which provides data on changes in growing conditions, and risks such as increased drought and climatic suitability for the pest/pathogen.
 There is also an overreliance on professional judgement and traditional pest risk assessment by experts.

 Research aims and objectives

-The aim of this project was to develop a framework for horizon scanning that is innovative, data-driven, and future-focused, which can be applied to other species, including native British species growing in other parts of the world.
+- Develop a framework for horizon scanning that is innovative, data-driven, and future-focused, which can be applied to other species, including native British species growing in other parts of the world.

-• Evaluate existing published horizon scanning approaches for their advantages and limitations.
+- Evaluate existing published horizon scanning approaches for their advantages and limitations.

-• Evaluate other risk analysis or biosecurity modelling studies, that can be incorporated into a more targeted analysis for key tree species.
+- Evaluate other risk analysis or biosecurity modelling studies, that can be incorporated into a more targeted analysis for key tree species.

-• Identify the data and tools that are available to support HS methods for identifying threats, including pests and diseases, to British grown trees.
+- Identify the data and tools that are available to support HS methods for identifying threats, including pests and diseases, to British grown trees.

-• Investigate and determine the value of a collaborative international approach.
+- Investigate and determine the value of a collaborative international approach.

-Main Findings
+Main findings

 The rapid review of existing horizon scanning and modelling approaches has identified a range of potential methods and assessed them for gaps and opportunities.
 We have proposed a framework for a robust, data-driven horizon scanning approach that takes greater account of changing climate and rich, detailed data sources, and recommended a practical workflow for an assessment for Sitka spruce and Douglas-fir.